 Research is conducted in a variety of settings across the state, mainly through DMH funding of two Research Centers of Excellence:

-The Commonwealth Research Center, located at Mass Mental Community Mental Health Center and through Beth Israel Deaconess Medical Center Department of Psychiatry and Harvard Medical School.
+The Commonwealth Research Center, located at Massachusetts Mental Health Center and through Beth Israel Deaconess Medical Center Department of Psychiatry and Harvard Medical School.

 The Center for Mental Health Services Research, through the Psychiatry Department at the University of Massachusetts Medical School in Worcester.